Apache license 2.0, MIT license or BSD license : Who is the fairest of them all?

 (*) Facebook’s modified BSD+Patents license contains a specific, restrictive patent section.

 The long and short of it—if you use open source software within your software development project, any permissive license should be fine.
-The implications of using Apache 2.0, MIT or BSD are mainly relevant for the open source developer.
+The implications of using Apache License 2.0, MIT or BSD are mainly relevant for the open source developer.
 As a developer, stopping to consider the fine details between the licenses can save you concerns further down the road.

 But while understanding the differences between permissive licenses is important, far more important is drawing the line between them and their unfriendly counterparts, copyleft.
 As a user of open source components, copyleft licenses can “infect” your entire code base and impose restrictions that might prevent you from commercializing.
 As a developer of open source software, copyleft can significantly limit the appeal and adoption of your components.

 If you use open source within your code and want to get better visibility of the licenses they use, and your possible exposure to legal issues – check out Snyk Open Source License Compliance Management product and schedule a demo to learn more.